GLOMACS Training & Consultancy

 Course Schedule

-Date Format Fees
+Date Venue Fees

-30 Oct - 03 Nov 2023 Online $3,950
+28 Oct - 01 Nov 2024 Online $3,950

 Course Description

-This online training course covers gas explosion hazards and other hazards encountered on LNG facilities.
+This GLOMACS training course covers gas explosion hazards and other hazards encountered on LNG facilities.
 It addresses all aspects of hazards associated with vapor cloud explosions (VCEs): ignition processes, release and dispersion, explosion mechanisms, blast load and modeling of all these aspects.

 It is essential for fire safety and risk management personnel to understand the principles of fires and explosions in order to determine how fires start and spread, and how explosions occur.
 Expert knowledge of hazardous area classification is also vital to enabling proper selection and installation of equipment to be used safely in hazardous LNG environments.

-Through this online training course, you will:
+Through this GLOMACS training course, you will:

 • Understand the properties of flammable and explosive materials as well as their ignition mechanisms